bryanhughes/proto-crudl/README.md

 lot of corner cases, like a table without a primary key.

 ## Running the eunit tests
 The eunit tests are inline with the code at the end of the modules.
-Several of them expect that erl_crudl database from the example directory to have been built.
+Several of them expect that proto_crudl database from the example directory to have been built.

     rebar3 eunit